wrenoud/structobject/README.md

 >>> print p.items()
 [('x',5000.0), ('y', 300.5)]
 ```
 Alternately, the object can be initialized with our values.
-The parameter order should match the order specified in the class attribute `_order`.
+The parameter order should match the order specified in the class attribute `_field_order`.
 ```Python
 >>> p = Point(5000.0, 300.5)
 >>> print p.items()